nkoix/advisor_app/README.md

 + Mohsen A. (aaa4pa@virginia.edu)
 + Elijah B. (erb3mw@virginia.edu)

-# Run Site on Local Server
+# View Site on Local Server

-While the original project was hosted on Heroku, it is not anymore.
+While the original project was hosted on Heroku, it has since been taken down.
 However, it is still possible to view this site via a local host.
 To run this app on a local server, first download all the files in this project folder.

 Next, make sure you have a python interpreter on your local terminal (`pip3` is my personal favorite), and install bootstrap5 with `pip install django-bootstrap-v5`.